Geoffrey Chamber: Close

 The Victoria County History (Middlesex) places Geoffrey's death in 1544; against this is the personal appearance, twice, in Middlesex, of "Dominus Jeffray Chamber of London, Esquyer" ("Armiger"), in Hilary term 1546 (secondly at the octave of the Purification) to bring common pleas for recovery of debt against a miller and a husbandman of Great Stanmore, and two others.
+On 25 March 1547 the Privy Council ordered the release of Jeffrey Chambre from the Fleet Prison, where he had been confined for debts owing to the King, upon his bond to answer thereto.
 The notice of an annuity of £53.15s.10d by letters patent for Geoffrey and his wife Alicia in 1550 or 1551 may correspond to, or coincide with, the grant of a lease to Geoffrey and Alice in St Sepulchre's, mentioned as of 18 March 1549/50.

 If this means that Geoffrey was still living in 1550, it is possible that he was that "Geffare Chamber Esquier" who witnessed the will of Sir Walter Stonor, possibly at Rotherfield Peppard, in January 1550/51.
 Geoffrey was "deceased" at the time of his son Thomas's admission to the Middle Temple in summer 1552 (below).
 In 1568 Thomas Batton of Burringham, Lincolnshire identified himself as "mainpernor of Geoffrey Chamber, late Particular Receiver of the Court of Augmentations" (suggesting that he was another of the sureties).
 The reference to Bletsoe in Edward Chamber's testimony shows that Alice Chamber, Geoffrey's widow, was living during the 1570s, when her daughter was the wife of Oliver St John.